 In 1911, a statue of abolitionist John Brown was prominently placed on the Western University grounds.
 The statue was a statement of pride in the area’s association with John Brown and his cause.

-In the meantime, Douglass Hospital was chartered in 1899 after four black men, including two doctors, a minister, and a lawyer met to organize a hospital and nursing school for African-Americans.
-Douglass Hospital was sponsored, beginning in 1905, by the African Methodist Episcopal Church and moved to Quindaro Boulevard in 1915, at which time it became affiliated with Western University.
+In 1915, Western University became affiliated with the Frederick Douglass Hospital when it moved near the college campus.
+This hospital had been originally chartered in 1899 after four black men, including two doctors, a minister, and a lawyer and had become affiliated with the African Methodist Episcopal Church in 1905.
 At that time, blacks were only able to seek medical care in segregated and inadequate wards of the Kansas City General Hospital.
 Douglass Hospital was also a training facility and educated students in Western University’s nursing program.

 In the 1930s, construction of a pipeline corridor through the Quindaro townsite damaged or destroyed the remains of Quindaro’s historic storage warehouses along Levee Street and the commercial structures at the intersection of Main Street and Kanzas Avenue.

 The Great Depression reduced available financial support for the university, at a time when it was facing increasing competition to attract students.
 The state legislature began to lose confidence in the management of the institution and debated revoking its financial support and accreditation.
 The African Methodist Episcopal Church withdrew support in 1933, which also negatively impacted enrollment and monetary contributions.